Last Updated on April 26, 2022 by Rational thinking

 The marginal rate of return is the most important factor to compound efficiently.
-In the long run, your pension is more dependant on the marginal rate of return than the original investment.
+In the long run, your pension is more dependent on the marginal rate of return than the original investment.
+If you are into dividend investing, you really ought to study the marginal rate of return on your investments.

-In this article, we argue that dividend investing is not the most efficient method to get a high marginal/incremental rate of return on your investment.
-All things equal, it’s far more efficient to invest in companies that can reinvest earnings back into the business compared to distribute earnings to shareholders.
+We argue that dividend investing is not the most efficient method to get a high marginal/incremental rate of return on your investment.
+All things equal, it’s far more efficient to invest in companies that can reinvest earnings back into the business compared to distributing earnings to shareholders.

 The definition of the marginal rate of return:

-The marginal rate of return is the return you get on your return.
+The marginal rate of return is the return you get on your return – not the gross return.
 It’s not as complicated as it sounds.
 Let’s make an example:

 You invest 100 in a company that makes 10 in profits every year like clockwork.
 The marginal rate of return is the return you get on those 10.
 How you invest those 10 every year is far more important in the long run than how the original 100 fares.
 Thus, you are dependent on the capital allocation capabilities of the board and managers of the company, unless you are a majority shareholder.